iamchairs/bbc-reader/README.md

 An array of image urls found in the body.
 Comes in sizes `full` for each image.

 **source**
-The url of the cnn article.
+The url of the bbc article.